 During this time I complete high school and educate myself in the humanities, engineering physics, and business administration at McMaster University in Hamilton Ontario.

-In 1969, I join Kates, Peat, Marwick, the largest and most diverse management consulting firm in Canada and worked in management training, management systems, and organizational development.
+In 1969 I join Kates, Peat, Marwick, the largest and most diverse management consulting firm in Canada and work in management training, management systems, and organizational development.

-In 1975, I start Western Management Consultants.
+In 1975 I start Western Management Consultants.
 Within a few years it became the largest independent management consulting firm in Canada recognized internationally for excellence.
-My work dealt primarily with strategic issues and opportunities, creating and contributing ideas, and helping governments, businesses, educational institutions, cooperatives, and community enterprises get from where they were to where they wanted to be.
+My work deals primarily with strategic issues and opportunities, creating and contributing ideas, and assisting governments, businesses, educational institutions, cooperatives, and community enterprises to get from where they were to where they want to be.

-In 1987, I start Go Direct Marketing.
-It becomes one of the leading customer relationship management and direct marketing agencies in Canada specializing in customer information management and one-to-one communications to increase the value of customers.
+In 1987 I start Go Direct Marketing.
+It becomes one of the leading customer relationship management and knowledge marketing agencies in Canada specializing in customer information management and one-to-one communications to develop and increase the contribution and value of customers and communities.

-A few years later I become interested in Jack Weatherford’s books which increased my appreciation and understanding of the contribution of native cultures to creating our world.
+In 1990 I become interested in Jack Weatherford’s books about the contribution of the native cultures of the Americas to creating our world.
 We begin to explore how we can bring the knowledge and ideas of our indigenous cultures to a larger audience through film and the new world wide web.

-In 2007, I begin designing and developing a community media system to give our community of social enterprises the ability to create connections, conversation, and community with one another around opportunities for creative community enterprise which contribute to our common human interests.
+In 2007 I begin designing and developing a community media system to give our communities of social enterprises the ability to create connections, conversation, and community with one another around opportunities for creative community enterprise which contribute to common human interests.

-In 2017, I begin to introduce the idea, the system, the process, and the opportunity to create a new way of seeing and doing things in our theatre of the new world to improve our ability to create possibilities for the future of our world as a community.
+In 2017 I begin introducing the idea, the system, the process, and the opportunity to create a new way of seeing and doing things in our theatre of the new world to improve our ability to create possibilities for the future of our world as a community.